CS-SI/Orekit/src/site/markdown/architecture/forces.md

 The spherical shape will be independent of attitude.

-The box and solar array will consider the contribution of all box facets facing the flux as computed from the current attitude, and also the contribution of a pivoting solar array, whose orientation is a combination of the spacecraft body attitude and either the true Sun direction or a regularized rotation angle.
+The box and solar array will consider the contribution of all box panels facing the flux as computed from the current attitude, and also the contribution of a pivoting solar array, whose orientation is a combination of the spacecraft body attitude and either the true Sun direction or a regularized rotation angle.
-The box can have any number of facets, and they can have any orientation as long as the body remains convex.
-As of 9.0, the box and solar array does not compute yet shadowing effects.
+The box can have any number of panels, and they can have any orientation as long as the body remains convex.
+The coefficients (drag, lift, absorption, reflection) are panel-dependent.
+As of 12.0, the box and solar array does not compute yet shadowing effects.